 Late Work

 Any work that is turned in late may earn one half a letter grade less, unless prior approval has been granted (i.e. a 4.0 would become an 3.7, etc.) All late work must be pre-approved.
 If an incomplete grade for the course is requested (for an extenuating circumstance) a written plan defining requirements and specifying new deadlines will need to be developed and signed by the student and the instructor.
 Only work that is turned in on time will have comments, rubric and option for rewrites.
-Late work will be recorded as is and have rubric grading
+Late work will be recorded as is and have rubric grading only.

 Classroom and Cultural References